 It’s always great to see green energy initiatives being adopted at the state level.
 With the approval of this legislature, New York has committed to reducing its greenhouse gas emissions to zero by 2050.
 Certainly ambitious, although, even so, it still may not be good enough.
 For more information, please proceed to the following article.

-Air Resources Board Aspen Big Three Biodiesel Biodiesel Tax Incentive Biomass Brazil Burlington California California's Air Resources Board Canada Caribbean China Clean Energy Coal Colorado Energy Information Administration EPA Europe Gas Gas Prices Geothermal Power Global Market Global Oil Prices Green Energy Greenhouse Gas Emissions Greensburg Hydroelectric Power International Energy Agency International Renewable Energy Agency John Kaweske Kansas National Biodiesel Board Natural Gas Oil Renewable Energy Renewable Energy Jobs Renewable Fuel Standard Solar Photovoltaic Solar Power Sustainable Energy United States United States Environmental Protection Agency Vermont Wind Power
+Aspen Big Three Biodiesel biodiesel fuel Biodiesel Tax Incentive Biomass Burlington California Caribbean China Clean Energy Coal Colorado EPA Europe Gas Gas Prices Geothermal Power Global Market Global Oil Prices Green Energy Greenhouse Gas Emissions Greensburg Hydroelectric Power International Energy Agency International Renewable Energy Agency John Kaweske John Kaweske Colorado Kansas leadership National Biodiesel Board Natural Gas Oil oil and gas industry Renewable Energy Renewable Energy Jobs Renewable Fuel Standard Solar Photovoltaic Solar Power Sustainability Sustainable Energy United States United States Environmental Protection Agency Vermont Wind Power